Aannkkiittssiinngghh/Internship/README.md

 # Internship
-This contains all the project and worksheet files during internship with Flip ROBO Tech.
+This contains all the project and worksheet files done during internship with Flip ROBO Tech.